matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 A future MSC may increase this limit or add exceptions, but this current limit has been chosen to allow both servers and clients to have predictable upper limits, especially for caching.

-Homeservers are allowed to limit the fields (or content) that their local users can set, setting an upper size limit per field and/or for the entire profile, and may also limit the maximum number of keys a user may set.
+Homeservers may limit the fields (or content) that their local users can set, setting a size limit per field and/or for the entire profile, and may limit the maximum number of keys a user may set.

+For example, if a homeserver implementation finds it more efficient to measure limits per value, it could limit users to 50 keys with a 1024 byte limit per value, which would allow a user to set the 50 of the maximum key and value lengths without needing to calculate against the 64KiB total limit.

 ### Implementation Details